don1138/blender-qle/README.md

 ## Version Path

 **1.6**
    + Popup to set light intensity, color and position when adding QLE.
-Yep, just light Tri-Lighting.
+Yep, just like Tri-Lighting.

 ***